-Ground Turkey and Chickpea Curry is a tasty stew that includes Greek yogurt, and people who like curry flavors will love this dish.
-This recipe is probably lower in net carbs than you might think, but skip the beans and double the turkey or add more vegetables if you want a curry dish that’s lower in carbs.
+Turkey Curry with Chickpeas is a tasty stew that includes Greek yogurt, and people who like curry flavors will love this dish.
+This has a generous amount of turkey for only about 16 net carbs per serving, but skip the beans and double the turkey or add more vegetables if you want even fewer carbs.

-This was inspired by a recipe from Rachel Ray, and I haven’t made too many recipes from her.
-I know some people love to criticize her for her perky personality and 30 Minute Meals, but I think anyone who can get more people into the kitchen cooking at home deserves some credit.
+This turkey curry was inspired by a recipe from Rachel Ray, and I haven’t tried many recipes from her, but I think anyone who can get more people into the kitchen cooking at home deserves some credit.
 This recipe from Rachel was definitely a keeper for me, loaded with flavor, frugal, and easy to get on the table in less than 30 minutes.